Make Friends on Facebook

 Facebook Pages are designed for businesses, brands, and other types of organizations.
 Facebook only wants you to promote your business through your Facebook page.
 That’s why we stress that you should keep business promotion through your personal Facebook profile to a minimum.

 With Facebook Pages, only people who have Liked your Facebook page will see your updates.
 In a sense, these people have given you permission to advertise to them.
 This is a very key point about online marketing these days – permission marketing is much more effective than the old days of spamming everyone under the sun.
-The good news is that with a Facebook page, you're in good company, with over 70 perfect of B2C companies acquiring a customers through the social platform.
+The good news is that with a Facebook page, you're in good company, with over 70 percent of B2C companies acquiring a customers through the social platform.

 You will promote on your Facebook page exactly like how you do it on your Facebook profile with posts and links to products, PR mentions, and stories about your business.
 However, a better way to get deeper engagement on Facebook is to post updates on things that are not directly related to purchasing one of your products.